History of Moving Mountains Trust

 The History of Moving Mountains

 Gavin wanted the name of Moving Mountains to reflect the overwhelming difficulties that many people face every day in their lives.
 It also reflects the difficulty of overcoming the dangers of stereotypes and complacency and inequality when it comes to development.
-Through his many years travelling and living in those communities, their resilience never failed to inspire.
+Through his many years travelling and living in those communities, their resilience never failed to inspire him.

 The priority was always to provide help which did not anonymize people and to provide a long term commitment to help people move mountains in their lives in order to become the architects of their own success and achieve their potential.
+This long term commitment has come about organically through being a part of those communities and decades of friendships.

 Gavin has used his expeditions to raise money and awareness of the charity.
 “If my adventures in climbing mountains can help some people move mountains in their lives, then they will all have been worthwhile endeavours”.

 The six Everest expeditions raised around £2 million over eleven years.
-In 2000 the charity was registered in the UK and Gavin asked long time colleagues Christoper Little and Andrew MacDonald to become trustees.
+In 2001 the charity was registered in the UK and Gavin asked long time colleagues Christoper Little and Andrew MacDonald to become trustees.
 Over the years they have remained true to the values and ethos of the charity and there are now two other trustees involved, Susan Birkett and Dot King.

 Nowadays the bulk of the fundraising comes from groups visiting the areas where we work to help support the programmes and get involved.
 Volunteers, medical students, school groups and fundraising teams now work alongside a very dedicated group of people who provide standing orders each month in order to keep the work of the charity going.